winsmith/howto.ppt/howto.md

 Usually people live some whitespace around the image in question.
 I'd argue against that.
 While whitespace in general (and on a regular computer screen) is good, your projector automatically has whitespace around the projection screen.
 So if the resolution is high enough (please, please, **please** get something with a high enough resolution) and the motive allows it, feel free to go edge to edge with your awesome image.

+Generally speaking, images are a good idea.
+You can use them to illustrate your point, show things that are hard to describe, or just provide comic relief.
+If your topic lends itself to good imagery, take some time to include that in your talk, and your audience will love it.
+Also, using more images will help you get away from those horrible bullet-point-by-bullet-point-this-is-what-I-am-going-to-say-slides.

 What about videos?
 I say make those fullscreen as well!
 Also, be careful to use them sparingly.
 Use short videos, and only when necessary.
 People generally want to hear you speak, not watch a prerecorded video.

+And Graphs?
+Okay, graphs can be used in two ways: Either they are complicated but important, or they are uncomplicated but explanatory.
+Uncomplicated but explanatory is easy: They are the graphs you show on your slide to underpin something you're saying, but you don't have to explain them.
+They are your basic output-over-time- or global-warming-by-pirates-graphs.
+Don't even acknowledge them, just throw them up to give yourself more credibility.

+Complicated but important is a different beast.
+Take your time with these.
+(Ideally, you'll only have one such graph in your presentation.
+Even more ideally, you'll be able to avoid them altogether.
+But, here we are, so let's talk about them.)
+First, simplify them as much as possible.
+Then, put them up on the projector and prepare to spend a whole minute or even two on that slide.
+Explain why you're showing that graph.
+Explain what can be seen.
+Show *how* that can be seen.
+And let it sink in for a moment.

+Regardless of which graphs you show, make them simple.
+As simple as possible.
+Remove any axes, data points, units, that are not strictly necessary to the point you are trying to make.
+Use black and white for the background, and one or two colors to emphasize your point.
+Enlarge parts that you want or need to reference.
+And maybe even [make them fun](http://memebase.cheezburger.com/graphjam).

 ## Source Code Slides